simonw/til/javascript/openseadragon.md

 % find . | grep Miniat | wc -l
     5233
 ```
 That's a LOT of files.
-They were each around 256 × 256 in resolution - I deceded to see if I could make them bigger and reduce their number.
+They were each around 256 × 256 in resolution - I decided to see if I could make them bigger and reduce their number.

 I used the `--tile-size` option to do this: